MothCocoon/SequenceBlender/README.md

 Problem to solve: what if we need to often jump between non-consecutive frames?
 We can't simply play the sequence.
 Player would see transitions through many states.

 Solution?
-Let's use custom code for reading a new mood state from Sequencer and nicely blend world objects to the new state!
+Let's use custom code for reading a new state from Sequencer and nicely blend world objects to this state!

 ![Imgur](https://i.imgur.com/7wlymOY.gif)

 You're free to fork this code and use it in your project.
 You're not allowed to sell this code.

-## Demo project
+## Getting started
-Most of this project is used as simple demo.
-Simply move the code to your project, you don't need any assets or blueprints.
+* Content project serves as a simple demo.
+You don't need to copy any assets from the demo.

-## For programmers
-* You only need to copy MoodBlenderComponent class and the few includes from Build.cs to your project.
+* What you need is to copy MoodBlenderComponent class and the few includes from Build.cs to your C++ project.
-* I'm not a full-time programmer, just a technical designer.
-If you see how I could improve this code, let me know!
+* If you see how I could improve this code, let me know!

 ## Notes
 Most of the code is universal and it's easy customize component for a specific game.
 Although it didn't make sense to make it 100% universal.